wuzhaozhongguo/jenkins-library/documentation/docs/infrastructure/vault.md

 2. `<vaultBasePath>/<vaultPipelineName>/<vaultTestCredentialPath>`
 3. `<vaultBasePath>/GROUP-SECRETS/<vaultTestCredentialPath>`

 The `vaultTestCredentialKeys`parameter is a list of credential IDs.
-The secret value of the credential will be exposed as an environment variable prefixed by "PIPER_TESTCREDENTIAL_" and transformed to a valid variable name.
-For a credential ID named `myAppId` the forwarded environment variable to the step will be `PIPER_TESTCREDENTIAL_MYAPPID` containing the secret.
+The secret value of the credential will be exposed as 2 environment variable prefixed by "PIPER_TESTCREDENTIAL_ (for back compatibility)" and "PIPER_VAULTCREDENTIAL_"  and transformed to a valid variable name.
+For a credential ID named `myAppId` the forwarded environment variable to the step will be `PIPER_TESTCREDENTIAL_MYAPPID (for back compatibility` and `PIPER_VAULTCREDENTIAL_MYAPPID` containing the secret.
 Hyphens will be replaced by underscores and other non-alphanumeric characters will be removed.

 !!! hint "Using a custom prefix for test credentials"
-    By default the prefix for test credentials is `PIPER_TESTCREDENTIAL_`.
+    By default the prefix for test credentials is `PIPER_TESTCREDENTIAL_ (for back compatibility)` and ``PIPER_VAULTCREDENTIAL_`.

     It is possible to use a custom prefix by setting for example `vaultTestCredentialEnvPrefix: MY_CUSTOM_PREFIX` in your configuration.
     With this above credential ID named `myAppId` will be populated into an environment variable with the name `MY_CUSTOM_PREFIX_MYAPPID`.